 - 'Course-style' (Track 2) is part-time training known to Anglicans as the Queen's Regional Course (QRC) and to Methodists as the Queen's Connexional Course (QCC).

 What will I get at the end of my training?

 Above all, our intention is that by the end of your training you are ready to make the shift from being a ‘private’ Christian to being a permanent public representative of God and the Church.
 Most ministerial students will also get an academic qualification.
 Most of our courses for ministerial formation are drawn from the Common Awards suite, validated by Durham University.
 Most students leave with a Diploma in Theology, Ministry and Mission, though some (for instance, with longer to study, or with prior theological qualifications) can study for a BA or MA.
 Some of our students, with the agreement of their sponsoring churches, are studying for research degrees, such as PhDs.

 All students in the Centre for Ministerial Formation, whatever their academic programme, will be working within the formational frameworks set by their sponsoring Churches:

-- For Anglican ordinands this means the formation criteria set by the Church of England for the end of Initial Ministerial Education (IME) Phase 1.
+- For Anglican ordinands this means the formation framework used by the Church of England for priests and distinctive deacons.